 Are you looking for an interrupter, a collective noun, an appositive, or a gerund phrase?
 You'll find them here, along with a study of irregular verbs, four ways to correct comma splices and fused sentences, and a host of other grammar rules, definitions, and explanations.
 Test your grammar knowledge with fun, interactive exercises!

-This is an invaluable site for internet research.
-Through this site, you can access the entire Encycloæpdia Britannica, read articles selected from more than seventy of the world's top magazines as well as daily news postings from the Washington Post, and link to thousands of the Web's best sites.
+This site is invaluable for Internet research.
+You can access the entire Encyclopedia Britannica, read articles selected from more than seventy of the world's top magazines as well as daily news postings from the Washington Post, and link to thousands of the Web's best sites.

 Cornell Theory Center Arts & Social Sciences Gateway: